ABOUT TECHNOLOGY TRANSFER:

 - Facilitating commercialisation of the Institutes discoveries for the public good

-- Working with CIT staff, researchers and students to commercialise their discoveries through the following:
+- Working with staff, researchers and students to commercialise their discoveries through the following:

 - Licensing of IP to Irish companies

-The following summarises the CIT Technology Transfer Process
+The following summarises the MTU Technology Transfer Process

 What is Knowledge Transfer?

-The Consortium comprises of the four Technology Transfer Offices from University College Cork, Teagasc, Cork Institute of Technology and Institute of Technology Tralee.
+The Consortium comprises of the Technology Transfer Offices from University College Cork, Teagasc, and MTU.

 The consortium builds on the significant success to date in terms of licensing, spin out companies and research income of the partners.
 The Technology Transfer Consortium creates an effective link for knowledge transfer expertise to be shared and used in the member institutions.